In the first addition to our “Design Your Website To Increase Sales” series we will show you the fundamentals of brand design.

 Let’s look at an example.
 Here at Selz we have two very obvious main colors: purple and pink.
 But all of our buttons are in a very specific green.
 It’s our call-to-action color.
 Take a look:

 Now that you know this call-to-action color strategy, you will start seeing this all over the place.
-It’s a simple strategy you can implement today to increase your sales right now.
+It’s a simple strategy you can implement today to promote your product.

 Design Your Website To Increase Sales: Putting it all together in a logo